- In previous versions of Windows, this error message was generated only by installed anti-virus software.

 For more information, contact your system administrator.
 I am trying to open the Microsoft Store in Microsoft Windows 10 Store to find out how to fix the problem; however, I receive the message “Call your system administrator for more information” when I try to open Microsoft Store.
 Discussion started by Oliver Leigh Parker on Apr 3, 2022 in ‘Microsoft Windows 10 Store’.

 This is done by modifying the operating system’s security policy settings.
 Some malware blocks access to Windows system tools such as Control Panel, Task Manager, Registry Editor, and Command Prompt.
 If you have disabled the Registry Editor, the following alternative methods can be used to reverse these changes.
 Reversing these changes can be done by using the Registry Editor.

-The Windows 10 operating system is aggressive when it comes to protecting users from suspicious or potentially malicious software.
-It’s generally beneficial, but it can also prevent users from installing software that they think is safe.
-As a result, an error message appears: “The administrator has not allowed you to run this application” or “This application is blocked for your protection.”
+When it comes to protecting users from potential malware, Windows 10 takes a lot of precautions.
+While this is generally beneficial, it may also prevent users from installing programs they think are safe.
+Consequently, an error message appears: “This application is blocked for your protection” or “The administrator has not allowed you to run this application.”

 The Windows error (more like a notification) prevents users from downloading and/or installing applications.
 In previous versions of Windows, this error message was generated only by installed anti-virus software, but today Windows includes built-in Windows Defender and UAC (User Account Control), which is responsible for protecting users from potential threats.
 The “Administrator has blocked this application from running” error message means that the system does not allow you to run a suspicious installation file (setup.exe), which could infect your computer with malware or other viruses.
 If you are not sure if an installation file is trustworthy, we recommend that you do not ignore this warning.